Springfield marijuana applications delayed due to coronavirus pandemic

 SPRINGFIELD, Mass.
-(WWLP) – Mayor Domenic Sarno provided an update on different issues related to adult use of Marijuana.
+(WWLP) – Mayor Domenic Sarno provided an update on different issues related to the adult-use of marijuana in Springfield Thursday.

+In his update, Mayor Sarno discussed the two processes and requests that need to be made or amended in order for new establishments to be built in the city in the near future.

 “A revised invitation for applicants based on the latest draft of regulations will take into account the CCC regulations, including new licenses created for delivery, with a three-year exclusivity opening for social equity applicants, the regulations are expected to be finalized in a vote on November 30th by the CCC and we anticipate issuing the request within two weeks of that date,” said Sarno.

-- Holistic is on the verge of opening their establishment on Boston Road.
+- Holistic is on the verge of opening its establishment on Boston Road.

 - INSA is renovating the site of their planned facility on West Columbus Avenue and is expected to open in the next few months.